IOTAplus/SMART-ENERGY-CONTROL/README.md

 Connect to this circuit an device like a lamp and it will switch on and off with just tapping a button on your phone.

 There is more.
-## THE BUISNESS MODEL -> RECEIVE IOTA PER WATT HOURS USED
+### THE BUISNESS MODEL -> RECEIVE IOTA PER WATT HOURS USED
 If you want to charge the power used from someone you can change the price in the code of the TTGO to more than 0 IOTA per Wh.

-The TTGO needs now a balance over 0.
-This for is the PythonWallet.
+The TTGO counts now the balance down to 0.
 It is a programm which contains a very small IOTA Wallet.
 It checks the balance and the last save address where people can send IOTA to and post it to keepy and from there to the IOTA tangle.
 Install it on any device which can run python.
 If you have running the iot2tangle Gateway, Keepy, the Python wallet and at least one TTGO with relais and ACS712 you can check the mobile app.